Extreme Networks, Inc. (NASDAQ:EXTR) Shares Bought by Royal Bank of Canada

-Royal Bank of Canada raised its position in Extreme Networks, Inc. (NASDAQ:EXTR) by 5.4% in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 88,969 shares of the technology company’s stock after acquiring an additional 4,588 shares during the quarter.
-Royal Bank of Canada owned 0.07% of Extreme Networks worth $992,000 at the end of the most recent quarter.
+Royal Bank of Canada lifted its stake in shares of Extreme Networks, Inc. (NASDAQ:EXTR) by 5.4% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 88,969 shares of the technology company’s stock after buying an additional 4,588 shares during the quarter.
+Royal Bank of Canada owned approximately 0.07% of Extreme Networks worth $992,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other large investors have also recently modified their holdings of EXTR.
+Several other hedge funds also recently added to or reduced their stakes in EXTR.
 US Bancorp DE grew its position in shares of Extreme Networks by 211.4% during the second quarter.
 US Bancorp DE now owns 4,500 shares of the technology company’s stock worth $50,000 after buying an additional 3,055 shares in the last quarter.
-Lazard Asset Management LLC acquired a new stake in shares of Extreme Networks during the second quarter worth approximately $72,000.
-Man Group plc acquired a new stake in shares of Extreme Networks during the first quarter worth approximately $100,000.
-USA Financial Portformulas Corp acquired a new stake in shares of Extreme Networks during the second quarter worth approximately $105,000.
-Finally, Schonfeld Strategic Advisors LLC acquired a new stake in shares of Extreme Networks during the first quarter worth approximately $111,000.
-81.54% of the stock is owned by institutional investors.
+Lazard Asset Management LLC bought a new position in Extreme Networks during the second quarter worth $72,000.
+Man Group plc bought a new position in Extreme Networks during the first quarter worth $100,000.
+USA Financial Portformulas Corp bought a new position in Extreme Networks during the second quarter worth $105,000.
+Finally, Schonfeld Strategic Advisors LLC bought a new position in Extreme Networks during the first quarter worth $111,000.
+81.54% of the stock is owned by institutional investors and hedge funds.

-Several equities analysts recently issued reports on EXTR shares.
-Needham & Company LLC raised their price objective on Extreme Networks from $15.00 to $16.00 and gave the stock a “buy” rating in a research note on Thursday, November 18th.
-TheStreet upgraded Extreme Networks from a “c+” rating to a “b” rating in a research note on Tuesday, November 16th.
-Finally, Zacks Investment Research upgraded Extreme Networks from a “hold” rating to a “buy” rating and set a $13.00 target price on the stock in a research note on Monday, November 8th.
-Four analysts have rated the stock with a buy rating, According to data from MarketBeat, the stock presently has a consensus rating of “Buy” and an average target price of $14.25.
+In related news, CRO Joseph A. Vitalone sold 30,000 shares of the business’s stock in a transaction that occurred on Tuesday, November 2nd.
+The stock was sold at an average price of $11.05, for a total value of $331,500.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Charles Carinalli sold 5,000 shares of the business’s stock in a transaction that occurred on Friday, November 12th.
+The stock was sold at an average price of $11.77, for a total value of $58,850.00.
+The disclosure for this sale can be found here.
+Insiders have sold a total of 65,000 shares of company stock valued at $703,750 over the last 90 days.
+Corporate insiders own 3.10% of the company’s stock.

 About Extreme Networks